mikesname/Omeka-plugin-CleanUrl/README.md

 default).
 Recommended fields to use are `Dublin Core:Identifier` or an added specific field.
 This field should be available for collections, items and files.

-- Identifiers can be any strings with any characters, as long as they don't contain reserved characters like "/" and "%".
+- Identifiers can be any strings with any characters, as long as they don’t contain reserved characters like "/" and "%".
-- To use numbers as identifier is possible but not recommended. if so, it's recommended that all records have got an identifier.
+- To use numbers as identifier is possible but not recommended. if so, it’s recommended that all records have got an identifier.
 - A prefix can be added if you have other data in the same field.
 - A record can have multiple identifiers.
 The first one will be used to set the